 So if you are asking “What is Canada Fed deposit in my bank account ?”, the short answer is that it is a benefit from the government of Canada, and you have received it because you have probably qualified for the aforementioned benefits.

 Who Receives the Canada Federal Payment?

-As I mentioned earlier, the federal payment is administered by the CRA to eligible Canadians under the CCB, GST/HST and CWB programs.
+The federal payment is administered by the CRA to eligible Canadians under the CCB, GST/HST, and CWB programs.

 So to be eligible for the federal payment, an individual must meet the requirements of any of the above programs.

 However, each of the above programs has different requirements, but it’s not surprising to qualify for all of them.